ING Banner

 USER> park ap1

-6. Shut off the fans.
+6. Shut the fans off, if on.

-7. Close the South Doors.
+7. Close the South doors, if open.

 SYS> abort